urbit/bridge/legal/privacy policy.md

 - Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR)

-If you are from the European Economic Area (EEA), Tlon Corporation legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), our legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-**Tlon Corporation may process your Personal Data because:**
+**Tlon Corporation and The Urbit Foundation may process your Personal Data because:**

 - We need to perform a contract with you

-- You have given us permission to do so
+- You have given us permission to do so as a part of using The Service,

 - The processing is in our legitimate interests and it's not overridden by your rights